hasura/ndc-spec/specification/src/tutorial/schema.md

 ## Object Types

-For each table, we define an object type for its rows:
+For each collection, we define an object type for its rows:

 ```rust,no_run,noplayground
 {{#include ../../../ndc-reference/bin/reference/main.rs:schema_object_types}}